KishikTanwar1208/CODSOFT-AI/README.md

-# CODSOFT-AI INTERSHIP TASK
+# CODSOFT-AI INTENRSHIP TASK

-Project-Tasks
+Artificial Intelligence Project-Tasks
 compeleted  the with help of Google Search ,readed tutorials and Watch videos from youtube

 TASK 1